-Coming to have no hot water at all is apparent proof of trouble.
+Getting no hot water at all is clear proof of trouble.
 But erratic water temperature is often disregarded as an issue.
 This could signify mineral deposits have developed and your heating element needs to be corrected or removed.

 If you’re experiencing nothing at all or a small amount of hot water, there could possibly be a problem with the pilot light.
-If you’re not confident how to fix the water heater, call in our technicians at 704-705-8135.
+If you’re not confident how to fix the water heater, call in our technicians at 704-705-8135 in Charlotte.
 While some homeowners can restart the pilot light themselves, it can be dangerous if you’re not certain of how to light it.

 If you notice natural gas, don’t make an effort to restart the water heater.
 Contact your city’s utility company immediately.

 The standard life span of a residential water heater with correct upkeep is 10–12 years.
 Despite the fact that your water heater isn’t having any concerns, it could be at a greater risk of a harmful leak.

 If you’re unclear of your water heater’s age, inspect the identification sticker on the heater.
 This lists the manufacturing date and serial number.

 If your water tastes metallic, your water pipes could be oxidized.
 If both hot and cold water is rusty, the damage is probably someplace in your both hot and cold water pipes.

 If only the hot water is rusty, there’s a significant chance the problem is inside your water heater.